you-n-g/deploy/README.md

 # Installation
-I would like to install all the environment in a single command(This is experimental).
+I would like to install all the environment with a single command(This is experimental).

 ```
 sudo apt-get install -y git curl